 As the number of products offered by a company increases and/or its geographical presence grows, it needs to create different departments/divisions to look after each unique product or business area.

 For example, an airline may have segments like domestic operations, international operations, freight operations and an automobile manufacturer may have segments like motorbikes, cars, trucks, SUVs, and so on.
 Divisions may be carved out based only on geographical locations, such as Americas, Europe, Middle East, Australasia, etc.

-Segments are either a cost center, revenue center, profit center or investment center depending on the nature of their operations and the level of responsibility given to the segment management.
+Segments are either a cost center, a revenue center, a profit center or an investment center depending on the nature of their operations and the level of responsibility given to the segment management.

 These tools are also useful in comparing performance of different managers and in many businesses their remuneration is linked to the ROI or residual income they earn.

 by Obaidullah Jan, ACA, CFA and last modified on